Statewide Appliance Spares Blog

 7. Replace a worn fridge door seal

-Step 1: Remove the old seal – Gently pull it off.
+- Remove the old seal: Gently pull it off.
 Some seals are clipped in, while others may be tucked under the door liner.

-Step 2: Clean the groove – Wipe away any dirt or residue where the old seal was to ensure a tight fit.
+- Clean the groove: Wipe away any dirt or residue where the old seal was to ensure a tight fit.

-Step 3: Fit the new seal – Align it properly and press it into place, starting from the corners.
+- Fit the new seal: Align it properly and press it into place, starting from the corners.
 If needed, use a hairdryer on low heat to soften it for a snug fit.

-Step 4: Check the Seal – Close the door and test for gaps.
+- Check the seal: Close the door and test for gaps.
 A good seal should hold a piece of paper in place when the door is shut.

 8. Swap out your washing machine hoses to prevent leaks

-9. Clean your dryer filter for faster, safer drying
+9. Clear your dryer filter for faster, safer drying

 A clean lint filter keeps air flowing freely, improves performance, and reduces energy use.